 FOUR PAWS Model Solution

-However, a further step to address the illegal online puppy trade would be to link national establishment registration databases with national identification and registration (pet microchip) databases.
-By linking these databases, full pet and seller traceability can be achieved.
-For example, it would be easy to see which animals are from which breeding/seller establishment.
-This will enable enforcement agencies to quickly identify how many sick or illegally imported puppies are linked to which breeding/seller establishment.
+However, a further step to address the illegal online puppy trade would be to link national establishment registration databases with national identification and registration (pet microchip) databases – preferably by adding the establishment registration number to the dogs in the pet microchip database.
+With this additional step, full pet and seller traceability can be achieved.
+For example, it would be easy to see which animals are from which breeding/seller establishment and this will enable enforcement agencies to quickly identify how many sick or illegally imported puppies are linked to which breeding/seller establishment.
 Action can then be taken to address the situation.

-An international entity, which collects the information from national I&R databases (such as EuroPetNet), could set up an interface to provide a checking service to all classified ad sites across Europe.
+An international entity which is provided with information from national I&R databases (such as Europetnet), could set up an interface to provide a checking service to all classified ad sites across Europe.
 This could include checking that both the animal and seller are registered and that the animal is registered to the seller as the current owner.
-With this interface the classifieds can verify if the sellers’ stated information such as transponder number, age, breed and country of registration are correct.
-Only after this verification process should an ad go live.
+With this interface, the classifieds can verify if the sellers’ stated information, such as microchip number or age, and other parameters are correct.
+Only after this verification process should an ad be able to go live.